-Overall, fund experience was less favorable than assumed during the year ending June 30, 2018, producing a total experience loss of approximately \$2.0 million.
-The \$2.0 million total loss was comprised of a \$1.4 million loss attributed to member experience during the year (members retiring, salary increases, mortality experience, etc.).
-The primary sources of the member-related experience loss was lower retiree mortality than expected, and a \$0.6 million loss due to less than assumed investment returns on the Funding Value of assets.
+Overall, fund experience was less favorable than assumed during the year ending June 30, 2019, producing a total experience loss of approximately \$4.6 million.
+The \$4.6 million total loss was comprised of a \$5.3 million loss due to less than assumed investment returns on the Funding Value of assets.
+It was partially offset by a \$0.7 million gain attributed to member experience during the year (members retiring, salary increases, mortality experience, etc.).

-The Market Value rate of return during the fiscal year ending June 30, 2018 was 7.23% for the pension only fund value (excluding assets attributable to RIE) which is less than the assumed rate of 7.50%.
+The Market Value rate of return was 3.97% for the pension only fund value (excluding assets attributable to RIE) which was less than the assumed rate of 7.50% for the fiscal year ending June 30, 2019.
 A portion of the investment loss was recognized in this valuation along with the recognition of portions of the investment gains and losses that occurred during the previous four fiscal years in accordance with the asset valuation method.
-The net result of this year's Market Value loss and carryover gains and losses from prior years is a net loss of \$0.6 million on the Funding Value of assets and a recognized rate of return on the Funding Value of assets of 7.21%.
+The net result of this year's Market Value loss and carryover gains and losses from prior years is a net loss of \$5.3 million on the Funding Value of assets and a recognized rate of return on the Funding Value of assets of 4.79%.